Separations in query complexity using cheat sheets: Introduction

 These separations are shown using a new technique for proving separations between query measures, which we call the cheat sheet technique. \ Our technique is based on a generic transformation that takes any (partial or total) function and transforms it into a ``cheat sheet version'' of the function that has desirable properties for proving separations.

-While the strategy is inspired by the recent breakthrough results \cite{GPW15,ABB+15}, it represents a more general approach: it provides a framework for proving separations and allows many separations to be shown in a unified manner. \ Thus the task of proving separations is reduced to the simpler task of finding the right function to plug into this construction. \ For example, it can be used to convert a partial function separation between two models into a weaker total function separation.
+While the strategy is inspired by the recent breakthrough results \cite{GPW15,ABB+15} (and bears some similarity to older works \cite{LeG06,AdW14}), it represents a more general approach: it provides a framework for proving separations and allows many separations to be shown in a unified manner. \ Thus the task of proving separations is reduced to the simpler task of finding the right function to plug into this construction. \ For example, it can be used to convert a partial function separation between two models into a weaker total function separation.

 In this paper we demonstrate the power of the cheat sheet technique by using it to exhibit several new total function separations in query complexity.